 I must again mention that Screaming Eagle allows no visitation, period.
 They produce less than 20,000 gals per year.
 They just make some of the best wine in the world.
 The waiting list is several years long.
 Somehow they survive.

-This new WDO would replace its predecessors, and other types of wineries or winery expansions would no longer be permitted in the AP/AW zones.
-Increased volume or a desire for more marketing would have to be accommodated in the industrial areas of the county.
+This new WDO would replace its predecessor for the AW zone, and other types of wineries or winery expansions would no longer be permitted there.
+Increased volume or a desire for more marketing would have to be accommodated in the industrial and municipal areas of the county.

 The appeal of this solution is that a new generation of winemakers would be able to start in the business on smaller parcels made more affordable because tourism potential is not factored into the land price.
 More importantly the restriction on visitation and size does begin to provide the "authentic" experience that wine aficionados seek in out-of-the-way wineries, maintaining a sense of discovery not found in the mass-market wine-pairings of the tourist wineries.
 The Napa Brand might have an opportunity to regain some the authenticity it is losing through the current tourism-centric, "elvis-goes-to-vegas", approach.

 The county already defines a "small winery" though not for the purposes described here.

 The maintenance of an agricultural economy means that the pressure of development potential be taken off of agricultural land.
 In 1968 it was done by defining minimum parcel sizes, at first 40 acres and then expanded to 160 acres and then depended on the rational economic decisions of growers to determine whether they wanted to invest in a winery or not.
 They did, and by 1990 more regulation was necessary to prevent vineyard buildout as developers found that the difficult economic decision of building a grape processing facility could be eased by processing tourists as well.